Ceatalchioi: November 2025 evacuation

 On November 17, 2025, the villages of Ceatalchioi and Plauru were evacuated by the Romanian Government, as a safety measure after a Russian drone struck Orinda, a LPG gas tanker under the Turkish flag that was sailing along the Danube river, close to the port city of Izmail and 500 metres away from the village.

 According to the Romanian Government, the fire "presents an explosion risk", and the mayor of the commune, Tudor Cernega, announced that debris from smaller explosions related to the fire were already found on the Romanian bank of the Danube.
 The evacuation procedures were hampered by the fact that elderly citizens opposed the evacuation, the mayor considering a forced evacuation.
 The majority of the citizens self-evacuated.

 In total, 246 citizens left the two villages, 180 of their own free will and 66 (51 in Ceatalchioi and 15 in Plauru) after the intervention of authorities.
-At least one person seeked medical asistance amid the evacuation.
+At least one person sought medical assistance amid the evacuation.
 The following day, the residents of Ceatalchioi were able to return to their homes as the ship fire was believed to be under control.

 Experts estimated that, in case of explosion, the affected area may have a range as big as 5 kilometres.